-Trauma is an emotional response to a terrible event like an accident, rape, and other violent acts as well as natural disaster.
+Trauma is an emotional response to a terrible event like an accident, rape, or other violent acts, as well as a natural disaster.
 Initial typical reactions to these events include shock and denial.
-Longer term reactions include unpredictable emotions, flashbacks, strained relationships, and even physical symptoms.
+Longer-term reactions include unpredictable emotions, flashbacks, strained relationships, and even physical symptoms.

 Traumatic exposure has been implicated as a risk factor for numerous mental disorders, including depression, substance abuse, and post-traumatic stress disorder (PTSD).

 Trauma is also associated with such physical health problems as heart, chronic lung, and liver diseases.
 Negative health behaviors, such as smoking and overeating, poor social and occupational functioning, and overall decreased quality of life, are also common.
 It is the experience of being overwhelmed by the situation.

 The reason is that we carry trauma in heartbreaking sensations that we feel in our bodies.
 When we experience a traumatic experience, our body feels crushed by the trauma, but the mind tries to be logical and move on.
 Thus, it becomes an internal struggle between mind and body.

 People are survivors and will do whatever is necessary to move forward with their lives.
 Individuals may attempt to cope with the painful emotions associated with trauma by seeking ways to feel numb.
 This can lead to engaging in excessive use of substances, gaming, watching television, or other addictive behaviors as a means of escape.

 However, these coping mechanisms often exacerbate the symptoms and problems related to trauma, leading to increased feelings of isolation and disconnection.
 It is important to seek healthier coping strategies such as therapy, support groups, self-care practices, and building a strong support network to address and manage the painful emotions associated with trauma effectively.

 Self-medicate themselves with alcohol and drugs

 among other things